MichelleBKlynn/swift-arrayIteration-readme/README.md

 ## Loops and Functions

 Functions are a convenient way to package functionality into reusable components.
-You can add any code can into a function, including loops.
+You can add any code into a function, including loops.

 Say for example you want to know how many of your friends got over 70 in their recent exam.